-As the first step in the process, the company’s 2015 accounting books must be “closed” (i.e., all 2015 expenses and income must be received and either paid or properly accounted for).
-Next, the Finance and Accounting Department prepares CIRI’s 2015 financial statements, after which an independent accounting retained by CIRI reviews its financial statements and confirms their accuracy.
-This process will determine CIRI’s total shareholder equity upon which the 2016 dividends will be based.
+As the first step in the process, the company’s 2017 accounting books must be “closed” (i.e., all 2017 expenses and income must be received and either paid or properly accounted for).
+Next, the finance and accounting department prepares CIRI’s 2017 financial statements, after which an independent accounting firm retained by CIRI reviews its financial statements and confirms their accuracy.
+This process will determine CIRI’s total shareholder equity upon which the 2018 dividends will be based.

 When the Board declares a dividend, shareholders are notified via the newsletter, CIRI’s website and the dividend hotline, which can be accessed by dialing (907) 263-5100 in Anchorage or toll-free outside of Anchorage by dialing (800) 764-2435 (CHEK).

-CIRI’s irrevocable Elders’ Settlement Trust was established in 2003 with $16 million.
-The trustees of the CIRI Elders’ Settlement Trust have approved the 2016 distribution schedule for Elders’ payments.
-As reflected in the table below, the payments will once again occur in the same months as CIRI’s quarterly distributions in order to reduce the number of months that some Elders lose their social security income payments because their monthly income exceeds limitations set by the Social Security Administration.
+The trustees of the CIRI Elders’ Settlement Trust have approved the 2018 distribution schedule for Elders’ payments.
+As reflected in the table below, the payments will once again occur in the same months as CIRI’s quarterly distributions in order to reduce the number of months that some Elders lose their Social Security income payments because their monthly income exceeds limitations set by the Social Security Administration.